 Applicants must have a bachelor’s degree in any discipline and demonstrate that they have met all of the required prerequisites to midwifery education prior to admission.

-Upon successful completion of the CM Pathway courses and the MS in Midwifery program, these students will be eligible to sit the American Midwifery Certification Board (AMCB) exam to become Certified Midwives (CMs) after successful completion of our program.
+Upon successful completion of the CM Pathway courses and the MS in Midwifery program, these students will be eligible to sit the American Midwifery Certification Board (AMCB) exam to become Certified Midwives (CMs).

 About Midwife Certification and Regulatory Issues